 Nutrition and Benefits

 This tropical fruit is low in calories and has almost no fat, but it does have a high amount of sugar.
-One serving of pineapple can easily provide more than a day's worth of vitamin C. It's also a good source of manganese and the B-vitamin, thiamin.
-Pineapple's reputation for easing digestion and inflammation likely comes from bromelain, enzymes which are prominent in the fruit.
+One serving of pineapple can easily provide more than a day's worth of vitamin C. It's also a good source of manganese and the B vitamin, thiamin.
+Pineapple's reputation for easing digestion and inflammation likely comes from bromelain, an enzyme that is prominent in the fruit.

 The pineapple most often found in U.S. markets and grown in Hawaii falls into the class Smooth Cayenne.
-This juicy, semi-tart pineapple is among the largest, often growing between four and 10 pounds.
+This juicy, semi-tart pineapple is among the largest, often growing between 4 and 10 pounds.
 There are three other classes of pineapple cultivars.
-The Avacaxi pineapples are sweet and delicious, weighing between two and 11 pounds.
-Red Spanish pineapples are most often grown in the Caribbean and Queen pineapples are common in Australia and South Africa.
+The Abacaxi pineapples are sweet and delicious, weighing between 2 and 11 pounds.
+Red Spanish pineapples are most often grown in the Caribbean, and Queen pineapples are common in Australia and South Africa.